Baltimore DPW Reaching Out To Customers Who Received $50,000 Water Bills

 BALTIMORE (WJZ) — The Baltimore City Department of Public Works (DPW) is reaching out to the hundreds of customers who received water bills that were tens of thousands of dollars higher than they were supposed to be.

-566 customers were sent erroneous inflated bills, and the department says most were for more than $50,000.
+More than 500 customers were sent erroneous inflated bills, and the department says most were for more than $50,000.
 This was caused by a problem with a software update.

 The inflated bills were reportedly only sent to customers who had breached payment plans.